Bee Branch Creek: Floating islands

-In July 2017, the city of Dubuque installed 14 floating islands in the creek between 16th street and the US Route 151/61 overpass.
-They provide habitats and pull excess nutrients out of the water, like phosphorus, nitrogen, and floating sediments.
+In July 2017, the city of Dubuque installed 14 floating islands in the creek between 16th Street and the US Route 151/61 overpass.
+The islands provide habitats and pull excess nutrients out of the water, like phosphorus, nitrogen, and floating sediments.
 The rafts are made from recycled BPA-free polyethylene terephthalate plastic, which is also used in plastic bottles.
 The islands have a total area of 2674 sqft.
 The largest islands are 44 ft by 17 ft.

 The islands have multiple layers that provide various habitats.
 For example, a top layer for pollinators and animals that sit on the rafts or a lower layer for fish to eat off the roots.
 Due to having native plants, the islands will not have to be removed during winter.
-Some types of plants on the island includes: sedges, blue flag iris, marsh marigold.
-The plants anchoring the islands to the ground means that they can change with water levels.
+Some types of plants on the islands include: sedges, blue flag iris, marsh marigold.
+The plants anchoring the islands to the ground means that the islands can change with water levels.

 Mussels

 On June 11, 2020, 2,500 freshwater mussels, given by the United States Fish and Wildlife Service, were released into the Bee Branch.
-The plan was that they would be used to clean up the water.
+The plan was that the mussels would be used to clean up the water.
 In past years, the Iowa DNR have been making an effort to return mussel populations to waterways.
 The mussels were split into two groups.
 The 1st group would be placed in rearing silos.
 The 2nd group would be released in groups of 500 throughout the creek.